The Web address of this article is

 or was this effective communication?"

-in a way that left us
+in a way that left each of

-each feeling good-enough
+us feeling good-enough

-about each other and our current communi-cation process?
+about each other and our current communication process?

 Only one of possible outcomes to any conversation is